anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 This section presents the characteristics and capabilities of different Edge cloud deployment locations, infrastructure, footprint, etc. Please note that in the literature many terms are used and, thus, this section includes a table that tries to map these different terms.

 <a name="8.3.1"></a>
 ### 8.3.1.
-Telco Edge Cloud Deployment Environment Characteristics
+Telco Edge Cloud: Deployment Environment Characteristics
 Telco Edge Cloud (TEC) deployment locations can be environmentally friendly such as indoors (offices, buildings, etc.) or environmentally challenged such as outdoors (near network radios, curbside, etc.) or environmentally harsh environments (factories, noise, chemical, heat and electromagnetic exposure, etc).
 Some of the more salient characteristics are captured in Table 8-2.

 <p align="center"><b>Table 8-2.
 TEC Deployment Location Characteristics & Capabilities.</b></p>